return42/sphkerneldoc/linux_src_doc/lib/radix-tree_c.rst

 ----

-This cannot be used to switch between non-entries (empty slots), regular entries, and exceptional entries, as that requires accounting inside the radix tree node.
+This cannot be used to switch between non-entries (empty slots), regular entries, and value entries, as that requires accounting inside the radix tree node.
 When switching from one type of entry or deleting, use \__radix_tree_lookup() and \__radix_tree_replace() or
 \ :c:func:`radix_tree_iter_replace`\ .